 More information about how a hospital can apply for our support can be found here.

-Why do you organise Woodstock Festival Poland?
+Why does the Foundation hold Woodstock Festival Poland?

 Woodstock Festival Poland seems to be the best way of reaching thousands of young people from different walks of life.
 During the festival, apart from showcasing amazing music and art, we aim to launch a variety of educational initiatives.
 Some of them are focused on informing about dangers of alcohol and drug addiction.
 The ideals driving the organisation of the festival are that of peace, friendship and love.
 The festival makes its stand against violence and racism.
 The festival-goers are encouraged to take up social activity and broaden their horizons.
 We are very proud to be able to host a plethora of different third sector organisations at the festival as well, introducing young people to different cultures and world-views.

 I am not 18 yet.
 Can I still go to Woodstock Festival Poland?

 Everyone is welcome at Woodstock Festival Poland, however, we encourage you to come with an adult guardian.

 I want to play at Woodstock Festival Poland.
 What can do?

 What band doesn't dream about playing in front of such a huge and appreciative crowd?
 If you are a young, up-and-coming band, your best chance of performing at Woodstock Festival Poland is to take part in the Preliminaries competition.
 Send us our demo CD (containing at least 3 original songs).
 Remember to write 'Eliminacje do Przystanku Woodstock - Woodstock Festival Poland Preliminaries' on the parcel!
 More information is available here.